abelgomez/pwm-fan-controller/README.md

 ![Fan saved](doc/screen-saved.png)

-The active fan (i.e., the one shown in the screen, and the one whose speed will change when rotating the rotary encoder) can be changed by short pushing the rotary encoder button (less that 2 seconds) if the screen is on.
+The active fan (i.e., the one shown in the screen, and the one whose speed will change when rotating the rotary encoder) can be changed by short pushing the rotary encoder button for less that 2 seconds if the screen is on.
 The active fan will change to the next available fan.

 The device allows controlling up to three PWM-capable fans, but only those that are connected on system startup will be shown in the LCD screen when the active fan changes.
-That is, if only Fans 1 and 2 are connected when the device is powered on, pushing the rotary controller for less than two seconds will change the active fan from 1 to 2, and when pushing again, from 2 to 1.
+That is, if only Fans 1 and 2 are connected when the device is powered on, pushing the rotary encoder for less than two seconds will change the active fan from 1 to 2, and when pushing again, from 2 to 1.
 Fan 3, which is disconnected, will be skipped.
 When a fan gets disconnected during normal operation, the fan will be reported as rotating at 0 RPMs.
 If not fans are connected on device boot, no fans will be shown:

 ![No fans](doc/screen-no-fans.png)